Home

 by Tim Darling

 I'm no expert on clothing, but after starting a necktie company, I did give it a lot of thought and read a few books.
 At least for a while, I was really interested in Savile Row and the history and process of making the world's best suits.
 I'm also a big James Bond fan and Bond wore Savile Row suits.
-Learning about suits, how they're made, and what to look out for in them is fun.
+Learning about suits and how they're made is interesting.
 Tailoring is a fine art and hopefully one that will not be lost on future generations.

 A short history of British tailoring